Skip to main content

 Calcium contributes to normal muscle function.

-Calcium contributes to the normal function of digestive enzymes.
+Calcium contributes to normal function of digestive enzymes.

-Calcium has a role in the process of cell division and specialization.
+Calcium has a function in the cell division and specialisation.

 Calcium is needed for the maintenance of normal bones.